Harry-027/deal/readme.md

 * Node's binary `deald` can be used to execute transactions and queries.

 ### Configure
-blockchain in development mode can be configured with `config.yml`.
+Blockchain in development mode can be configured with `config.yml`.

 ## Running locally
 ```